SyedAliAsgharShah007/ProjectAPI/readme.txt

 The repository contains the code files.

+At first setup the MySQL server at your Local Machine

 Login using the following method
 -Use the postman to send POST request http://localhost:8080/api/login -In body section, select x-www-form-urlencoded, use 2 Keys